brentd09/AZ040Labs/PowerShell-Lab-04.md

     Set-Location HKCU:\Software\Scripts
     ```
     </Strong></details>
-1. Create a registry value to store the PSDrive name with the following configuration:
+1. Create a registry property in the current registry location to store the PSDrive name with the following configuration:

    - Name: **PSDriveName**
    - Value: **ScriptShare**